Whooping cough: Epidemiology

 Pertussis is endemic worldwide.
 More than 151,000 cases were reported globally in 2018.
-However not all cases are reported or correctly diagnosed, especially in developing countries.
+However, not all cases are reported or correctly diagnosed, especially in developing countries.
 Pertussis is one of the leading causes of vaccine-preventable deaths worldwide.
 A study in 2017 estimated the global burden of the disease to be 24 million cases per year with 160,000 deaths among young children, with about 90% of all cases occurring in developing countries.

 Epidemics of the disease occur cyclically, every three to 5 years, both in areas with vaccination programs and those without.
 Over time, immunity declines in those who have either been vaccinated or have recovered from infection.
 In addition, infants are born who are susceptible to infection.
 An epidemic can occur once herd immunity decreases below a certain level.
 It is also possible that the bacterium is evolving to evade vaccine-induced immunity.

-In the U.S. prior to the introduction of the vaccine, pertussis incidence was between 100,000 and 200,000 cases per year.
-With the widespread introduction of the DTP combined vaccine (diphtheria tetanus and pertussis) in the 1940s, cases fell progressively through the 1950s and 1960s such that between 1965 and 2003 incidence was fewer than 10,000 cases per year.
+In the U.S., before the introduction of the vaccine, pertussis incidence was between 100,000 and 200,000 cases per year.
+With the widespread introduction of the DTP combined vaccine (diphtheria, tetanus, and pertussis) in the 1940s, cases fell progressively through the 1950s and 1960s, such that between 1965 and 2003, incidence was fewer than 10,000 cases per year.

 An epidemiologist tests blood samples for pertussis during a 2010 outbreak.

 History

 Discovery

 Bordetella pertussis was discovered in 1906 by Jules Bordet and Octave Gengou (the bacterium is subsequently named Bordetella pertussis in honour of Jules Bordet).
-They were able to successfully culture B. pertussis and went on to develop the first inactivated whole-cell vaccine in 1912, followed by other researchers in 1913 and 1914.
+They were able to culture B. pertussis successfully and went on to develop the first inactivated whole-cell vaccine in 1912, followed by other researchers in 1913 and 1914.
 These early vaccines had limited effectiveness.
 In the 1920s, Louis W. Sauer developed a vaccine for whooping cough at Evanston Hospital.
-In 1925 Danish physician Thorvald Madsen was the first to test a whole-cell vaccine on a wide scale.
-Madsen used the vaccine to control outbreaks in the Faroe Islands in the North Sea, however, two children died shortly after receiving the vaccine.
+In 1925, Danish physician Thorvald Madsen was the first to test a whole-cell vaccine on a wide scale.
+Madsen used the vaccine to control outbreaks in the Faroe Islands; however, two children died shortly after receiving the vaccine.